449 Wabasha Street N.,

 2 people favorited this theater

 Opened May 15 1920 as the Astor Theatre, by Finkelstein & Ruben, the theatre was said to have cost close to $100,000 to construct.
 It was designed by architects Buechner & Orth and originally seated 1,100, and presented both live stage shows and motion pictures.
 It also had its own house orchestra.
-However, just seven years later, F & R had the theater shuttered in August 1927.
+However, just seven years later, F & R had the theatre shuttered in August 1927.

 It was entirely rebuilt, by architect Thomas Farr Ellerbee Snr., and renamed the Riviera Theatre.
 It was opened November 10, 1928, done in a Moorish-Oriental style, with live palm trees in the lobby, ultra-plush women’s lounges and Middle Eastern decor in the auditorium.
 The opening movie was “State Street Sadie” starring Conrad Nagel & Myna Loy.

 Its vertical marquee, which soared above Wabasha Street N., was the first neon-lit sign in the Northwest.

 The Governor of Minnesota as well as over 3,000 visitors attended the opening-night festivities which included fireworks and a parade.

 By the end of the 1930’s, the Riviera Theatre had began a program of double features, but by the mid-1940’s, it had returned to first-run films.
 In 1945, Minnesota Amusement Company, which ran the theatre from the early-1930’s onwards, gave the Riviera Theatre a complete remodeling, which, despite the chain’s best-intentions, removed a great deal of its exotic original decor.
 The 1928 marquees were taken down and replaced with a far more simpler one.

 Starting in the early-1950’s, the Riviera Theatre became known as the place to see event films.
 Even as late as the early-1970’s, films like “Patton” and “Papillon” drew large crowds, the latter film being the Riviera Theatre’s highest-grossing presentation in its history.

 However, the theatre was showing its age, and as in so many other big-city downtowns, the Riviera Theatre began to play to smaller and smaller audiences.
 On November 25, 1976, the theatre was closed, despite promises that it would reopen after a remodeling–which never came.
 Not long afterward, it was torn down.

 Just login to your account and subscribe to this theater